 “What does this mean for my relationships?
 For that fight I keep on having with him?
 For finding the right relational fit?”
-These are some of the first questions many of us ask after we encounter the Enneagram and they are a good questions.
-Unfortunately, as a Five, I might be among the least qualified to offer a response.
+These are some of the first questions many of us ask after we encounter the Enneagram, and they are good questions.
+Unfortunately, as a five, I might be among the least qualified to offer a response.
 Fives are the most socially contracted and withdrawn of all the types and we are the most cerebral.
-When you are a Five and you are lost in your head, you miss the emotional texture that makes our relationships complete.
-While other types are engaging others in conversation and relationship, Fives are moving away from others and having fewer relational encounters, thus stunting their relational experience and limiting their relational insight.
+When you are a five and you are lost in your head, you miss the emotional texture that makes our relationships complete.
+While other types are engaging others in conversation and relationship, fives are moving away from others and having fewer relational encounters, thus stunting their relational experience and limiting their relational insight.
 They can (like anything else) study relationships, but no amount of study can substitute for experience.
-However, don’t despair Fives, you can awaken your heart through contemplative prayer and you can do inner workand you can engage in more relational encounters.
+However, don’t despair fives, you can awaken your heart through contemplative prayer, you can do inner work and you can engage in more relational encounters.

 I have tried to both awaken the heart and do some relational study through the lens of the Enneagram.
 I offer the results of this work in this series on the Enneagram and relationships.
 Together, we will look at what each type needs in relationships and what they must learn and practice in order to grow relationally.

-By “inner work” I mean a concerted effort that seeks to not only name and non-judgmentally observe damaging and limiting behavior patters, but trace these behaviors back to their motivation.
-This is a long and multifaceted process can take a lifetime because most of our compulsions do not disappear, they recede until life events expose them again in a new form.
+By “inner work” I mean a concerted effort that seeks to not only name and non-judgmentally observe damaging and limiting behavior patterns, but trace these behaviors back to their motivation.
+This long and multifaceted process can take a lifetime because most of our compulsions do not disappear, they recede until life events expose them again in a new form.